connieuribe/ops-reading-notes-401d6/README.md

 # ops-reading-notes
-This repo is a collection of all my reading notes during Code Fellows and Cybersecurity
+This repo is a collection of all my reading notes during Code Fellows Ops and Cybersecurity